HoangTrungHieuUCLL/DataVisualisation_2025-2026_FOOD_teamF3/README.md

 ### 2. Necessary files (assuming the dataset is saved in user's local database)
 Create a file called `database_credentials.py` in `app/dashboard app` repository. <br>
-Paste the following to the file:
+Paste the following to the file and modify the string according to your local database:
 ```python
 DATABASE = "" # Your local databse name
 USER = "" # Your local database user name